~ Ancient, but Well-known Medicinal Plant that belongs in everyone’s kitchen today.

 - Aftershave – apply right after shaving to soothe and condition the skin.

 - Dandruff and itchy scalp shampoo.
-Aloe has pH of 4.3, making it excellent for skin and hair preparations.
+Aloe has a pH of 4.3, making it excellent for skin and hair preparations.

 - Mouthwash – reduces dental plaque and treats mouth ulcers as effective as a steroid medication.